lexchxn/My-Foundry-VTT-Macros/README.md

-A compilation of my various Foundry VTT Macros.
+A compilation of various Foundry VTT Macros and resources.

+Check file descriptions for use cases.